-As of 1 July 2006, the GreenPower component of all residential and business GreenPower Products for all new customers must be derived from a New GreenPower Generator.
+As of 1 July 2006, all residential and business GreenPower Products for all new customers must be derived from a New GreenPower Generator.

 Existing residential and business contracts for existing GreenPower Products that do not meet this criterion have until 31 December 2008 to be amended accordingly.